AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-app.md

 ## Differences between AEM Inbox and AEM Forms app features {#differences-between-aem-inbox-and-aem-forms-app-features}

 Two of the prominent ways to launch a Forms-centric workflow are using [AEM Inbox](/help/forms/using/manage-applications-inbox.md) and AEM Forms app.
 The capabilities of AEM Inbox and AEM Forms app, however, differ.
-AEM Inbox works only with [Forms-centric workflows](/help/forms/using/aem-forms-workflow.md) while the AEM Forms app works with both Forms-centric workflows as well as process management.
+AEM Inbox works only with [Forms-centric workflows](/help/forms/using/aem-forms-workflow.md) while the AEM Forms app works with both Forms-centric workflows and process management.
 For more information on differences between AEM Inbox and AEM Forms app capabilities, see [Actions and capabilities of Form-centric AEM Workflows on OSGi and AEM Forms JEE workflows](capabilities-osgi-jee-workflows.md).

 ## Supported forms {#supported-forms}